Ph.D. Student in Robotics at Georgia Tech

 Dynamics-aware training and evaluation for navigation.
 Demonstrated that trained agents better leveraged the dynamics of the robot to be faster than previous work, both within simulation and in the real world.

-Finished best among US teams.
+Finished 1st place among US teams.

 Competition with mobile manipulation and perception tasks, held in Odaiba's Tokyo Big Sight.